 Horizons students attend a six-week summer program on the campus of an independent school, college, or university, and receive additional support throughout the year.
 Our project-based educational model is designed to fuel a life-long passion for learning, using a blend of high-quality academics with cultural enrichment and confidence-building activities like swimming, arts, and sports.
 In small classes led by professional teachers, students dive into a rich curriculum with a focus on literacy and STEM.
-Horizons serves at-risk students with a broad range of academic skills, providing them with the opportunity to experience success in a setting that, over time, becomes an inspirational and stable learning environment for students, families, and the greater community.
+Horizons serves students with a broad range of academic skills, providing them with the opportunity to experience success in a setting that, over time, becomes an inspirational and stable learning environment for students, families, and the greater community.

 Where are Horizons programs located?